AdobeDocs/primetime.de-DE/help/programming/browser-tvsdk-2.4/ad-insertion/custom-tags/c-psdk-browser-tvsdk-2.4-custom-tags-configure.md

 >
 >Diese Funktion ist für Safari auf Apple-Computern nicht verfügbar, da Browser TVSDK anstelle von Flash oder MSE das Video-Tag verwendet, um HLS-Inhalte wiederzugeben.

-Browser TVSDK bietet vordefinierte Unterstützung für bestimmte #EXT-Werbetags.
-Ihre Anwendung kann benutzerdefinierte Tags verwenden, um den Arbeitsablauf für Anzeigen zu verbessern oder Blackout-Szenarien zu unterstützen.
-Zur Unterstützung erweiterter Workflows können Sie mit Browser TVSDK zusätzliche Tags im Manifest angeben und abonnieren.
-Sie können benachrichtigt werden, wenn diese Tags in der Manifestdatei angezeigt werden.
+Browser TVSDK provides out-of-the-box support for specific #EXT advertising tags.
+Your application can use custom tags to enhance the advertising workflow or to support blackout scenarios.
+To support advanced workflows, Browser TVSDK allows you to specify and subscribe to additional tags in the manifest.
+You can be notified when these tags appear in the manifest file.

 >[!TIP]
 >
->Sie können benutzerdefinierte Tags sowohl für VOD- als auch für Live-/lineare Streams abonnieren.
+>You can subscribe to custom tags both for VOD and live/linear streams.

->[!NOTE] {othertype=&quot;Limitation&quot;}
+>[!NOTE]
 >
->Wenn HLS unter Verwendung des Video-Tags in Safari wiedergegeben wird und nicht mit Flash Fallback, ist diese Funktion in Safari nicht verfügbar.
+>Wenn HLS unter Verwendung des Video-Tags in Safari wiedergegeben wird und nicht unter Verwendung von Flash-Fallback, ist diese Funktion in Safari nicht verfügbar.

 ## Verwenden benutzerdefinierter HLS-Tags {#section_AD032318AEF5418393D2B1DF36B0BABB}